animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

   - An SEO-optimized blog post covering the same topic.
 - Coordinate publishing so all three assets reinforce one another.
 - This expands reach to professional audiences while generating external traffic and search visibility.
-- (Source: Sam Dunning, YouTube Transcript, "The Best SaaS Marketing Strategies for 2026", 16.06.2026, https://www.youtube.com/watch?v=hD10INBKeqw.)
+- (Source: Sam Dunning, YouTube, "The Best SaaS Marketing Strategies for 2026", 16.06.2026, https://www.youtube.com/watch?v=hD10INBKeqw.)

 #### 2. Launch Thought Leadership Ads
 - Identify high-performing organic LinkedIn posts published by the founder or subject matter expert.